Invoice Factoring vs. MCA Advances: You Be the Judge

 Are These Financings Apples to Apples?

 When you first begin to compare factoring vs. merchant cash advance (and we will include ACH financing as well), the first important concept you need to understand is what kind of financing is this?
-Both of these financings are considered “off-balance sheet” because neither are considered loans.
-They are NOT new money for a business, such as an asset-based business loan or standard SBA loan.
-They are an advance.
+Both of these financings are considered “off-balance sheet” because neither are considered loans against a business asset.
+They are both an advance.

 • Factoring is: the purchase of the current invoices of a business and as such, it is only available to business that operate B2B.
 The factors advance is a purchase of the business accounts receivable.
 It converts an account receivable to immediate cash.